aktemur/CSRLenGoto/README.md

 Currently, the generated file will work for matrices whose max row length is smaller than 25.
-To handle matrices with larger max row lengths, change this line:
+To handle matrices with larger max row lengths, change the line below to e.g. `BODY_50K`.

 <https://github.com/aktemur/CSRLenGoto/blob/master/csrlengoto-body-gen.s#L22>: